lumi-a/masters-thesis/thesis.typ

 Using FunSearch with manual tuning, we obtained new results for different problems:
 - We proved that the absolute random-order-ratio of Best-Fit bin-packing is exactly $1.5$.
 Future research may apply similar techniques to improve the bounds on its asymptotic random-order-ratio, which we only know to be between $1.144$ and $1.5-ε$ @breakingAsymptoticBestFit.
 - Using a sequence of instances of the knapsack-problem, we showed that the size of Pareto-sets of sub-instances can be exponentially larger than the size of the final Pareto-set, with the base of this exponential growth being between $1.509$ and $2.0$.
 It would be interesting to identify the largest possible base of this exponential growth.
-- An instance found using FunSearch gave a lower bound on The Price of Hierarchy of $k$-median clustering of $(1+√5)/2 ≈ 1.618$, but the best-known upper-bound is $16$ @dai2014.
+- An instance found using FunSearch gave a lower bound on the Price of Hierarchy of $k$-median clustering of $(1+√5)/2 ≈ 1.618$, but the best-known upper-bound is $16$ @dai2014.
 - FunSearch yielded a sequence of instances where the iterative-rounding-algorith has an approximation-factor larger than $2$, and we conjecture that the approximation-factor on this sequence is linear in the dimension.

-The method of FunSearch itself offers many avenues of research: Applying it to novel circumstances, extending it (see e.g. @novikov2025alphaevolve[p:]), running large-scale ablations on parameters like LLM-choice, temperature, prompt, and sample-size across different problems, or using LLMs and proof-assistants like Lean @lean for automated proofs during the search.
+The method of FunSearch itself offers many avenues for future research: Applying it to novel circumstances, extending it (see e.g. @novikov2025alphaevolve[p:]), running large-scale ablations on parameters like LLM-choice, temperature, prompt, and sample-size across different problems, or using LLMs and proof-assistants like Lean @lean for automated proofs during the search.
 FunSearch also seems more promising in areas that local search _can not_ be applied to, for instance finding novel heuristics for existing problems, in the form of python-programs.

-As LLMs grow more competent and inference faster and less expensive over time, FunSearch becomes an increasingly useful tool for mathematical research.
+As LLMs grow more competent and inference becomes faster and less expensive over time, FunSearch becomes an increasingly useful tool for mathematical research.
+At the same time, the moral status of LLMs is subject of an ongoing debate @aiwelfare, and if their wellbeing turns out to be worth contemplating, we would have to consider the effects of FunSearch's queries on their welfare.

 #pagebreak()
 #[
-  #set text(size: 0.75em)
+  //#set text(size: 0.8em)
-  #show heading: set text(size: 1em * 1 / 0.75)
+  // #show heading: set text(size: 1em * 1 / 0.75)
+  //#set par(leading: 0.7em, spacing: 0.85em)
   #bibliography("bibliography.bib", style: "chicago-author-date")
 ]